 A “Caim” concert combines Scottish and Irish traditional and contemporary songs, story and dance.
 We share songs that are important to us and we invite our audiences to join us in singing and dancing.
 You’ll find music that goes straight to the heart, songs and stories to make you laugh, tunes to set your feet a-tapping and haunting harmonies that will uplift your spirit.

-Caim can be booked for worship services, meditative retreats, conferences, folk clubs, festivals and concerts, including ‘House Concerts’ and fund raising concerts for your church or charity.
+Caim can be booked for folk clubs, festivals, concerts (including ‘House Concerts’ and fund raising concerts) and conferences.
 They perform as a trio wherever possible but you might find the occasional Caim duo singing somewhere!

 Caim music touches the heart, bringing a sense of calm, uplift and peace.

-“an impressive and eclectic collection of songs that reflect their disparate but conjoint Celtic backgrounds” Alasdair MacLean, The Scots Magazine
+“An impressive and eclectic collection of songs that reflect their disparate but conjoint Celtic backgrounds.”
+The Scots Magazine

 “Ladies, you are in my mold.
 Song/ harmony/ folk…great” Fraser Bruce